anoduck/amethyst-theme/README.md

 - **Hugo-obsidian:** Run `go install github.com/jackyzha0/hugo-obsidian@latest`.
   - If you're getting a `command not found` error, [ensure that your PATH is configured properly so that binaries in the GOPATH can be executed](https://stackoverflow.com/questions/21001387/how-do-i-set-the-gopath-environment-variable-on-ubuntu-what-file-must-i-edit).

+## Installation

+The repository was restructured by [Anoduck](https://github.com/anoduck) to align that of modern hugo theme repositories, i.e. it includes an exampleSite directory and should now function from the themes folder of your hugo site repository.
+If you experience any issue, which are a possibility, do not hesitate to open an issue at [amethyst-theme issues](https://github.com/anoduck/amethyst-theme/issues).

 ## Live Server

 Start the live server using `make serve`.
 Content will be served to `localhost:1313` by default.